codejones-hub/plutus/plutus-tx-plugin/test/PatchedGHC/README.md

+# Issues with the Patched GHC

-There are 4 cases that break **plutus compilation** via the patched ghc:
+There are 3 cases that break **plutus compilation** via the patched ghc:

 ## StrictData

 When an ADT has at least one strict field.

-## SameMod
+## InstanceSameMod

-Typeclasses that are defined and used *in the same module*.
+Instances (no matter the number of methods) which are defined *and* compiled by plutus *inside the same module*.

-Note: you cannot rely on plutus `compile` TemplateHaskell-helper, instead you have to use the more verbose `plc` marker, because of TemplateHaskell's stage restriction.

-## Orphan

-This example is very similar to "SameMod" except the move of the `class` definition outside in a separate file (named `Lib`) so to as to change the original instance to an orphan.
-The Lib will compile, but at its use site it breaks similarly to `SameMod`.

 Note: you cannot rely on plutus `compile` TemplateHaskell-helper, instead you have to use the more verbose `plc` marker, because of TemplateHaskell's stage restriction.

 ## OmitInterface